ahmedboga94/FoodApp-Store/README.md

 # FootApp Store

-The Project based on Firebase and no State Management methods is used
+- The Project based on Firebase and no State Management methods is used
+- This app for users to explore products(Foods) and add into cart and order

 ## Getting Started